 John will be remembered for his bold faith, his laughter, his wisdom, and his ability to make others feel valued.
 He lived with purpose, served with humility, and loved with a full heart.
 His legacy continues in the lives he touched, the ministry he built, and the family who will forever carry his name with honor.

-A celebration of John’s life will be held on Wednesday, May 6, 2026 at 11am in the Sunset Funeral Home Chapel with Pastor Kenny Glasgow officiating.
-The family will receive friends an hour prior to the service.
-Military honors will take place following the service.
+A celebration of John’s life will be held at 11:00 am on Wednesday, May 6, 2026 at Sunset Funeral Home.
+The family will receive friends one hour prior to service time.
+John will be laid to rest in Gates of Heaven Cemetery following military honors.